 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description that clearly articulates multiple concrete capabilities and provides explicit trigger guidance with example phrases.
-Its main weakness is the breadth of capabilities bundled together (vision, search, reading, GitHub), which could cause overlap with more specialized skills in those individual domains.
-The inclusion of the tool name 'zai' as a trigger and the API key requirement help with distinctiveness.
+This is a strong description that clearly articulates multiple concrete capabilities, provides explicit trigger phrases, and includes both 'what' and 'when' guidance.
+Its main weakness is that it bundles many diverse capabilities (vision, search, reading, GitHub) which could overlap with more specialized skills in a large skill library.
+The inclusion of the tool name 'zai' and API key requirement helps with distinctiveness.

 | Dimension | Reasoning | Score |